johnbender/jqm-rails/doc/post.md

 ## Debugging

-Tooling for mobile web development is still evolving and though Weinre and Adobe Shadow present interseting opportunities to debug CSS, markup, and JavaScript we still get server side errors. jQuery Mobile, being unaware of the environment in which it's working must report a server error in a user friendly fashion.
+Tooling for mobile web development is still evolving and though Weinre and Adobe Shadow present intersecting opportunities to debug CSS, markup, and JavaScript we still get server side errors. jQuery Mobile, being unaware of the environment in which it's working must report a server error in a user friendly fashion.
 As a result it swallows the Rails stack traces we've come to know and love and just displays an error alert.
 By binding the special `pageloadfailed` event we replace the DOM content with the stack trace when one occurs (`app/assets/javascripts/debug/pagefailed.js.erb`)

 ```javascript
 function onLoadFailed( event, data ) {